MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/shopify/_index.md

     - /ecommerce-platforms/shopify/
 ---

+{{< alert-notice >}} **Urgent action required:** Migrate to our updated app before December 31, 2021.  {{< /alert-notice>}}

-This technical manual is for installing and configuring our free app for integrating MultiSafepay payment solutions into your Shopify webshop.
+This technical manual is for installing/migrating to our free app for integrating MultiSafepay payment solutions into your Shopify webshop.

-{{< details title="Test environment" >}}
-&nbsp;
-We recommend first installing the app in a test environment following the recommended Shopify installation procedure.
-Make sure you have made a backup.

-{{< /details >}}
+This new app leverages a single, powerful gateway for a faster, safer connection between your Shopify store and MultiSafepay.

 {{< details title="Support" >}}

-Contact us:

 - Telephone: +31 (0)20 8500 500
 - Email: <integration@multisafepay.com>
-- GitHub: Create a technical issue

 {{< /details >}}

 {{< details title="Requirements" >}}
 &nbsp;
-You will need a MultiSafepay account.
+New merchants will need a MultiSafepay account.
 See [Getting started](/getting-started/).

 {{< /details >}}